-The Global Integration Tools for cross-cultural success training program often includes three key tools are the onion, the culture abacus and the five choices tool.
-This video focuses on the second tool, the culture abacus.
+Our cross-cultural training program includes three key tools – the onion, the culture abacus and the five choices tool.

 The abacus tool shows five major areas in which cultural differences have an impact on work behaviours.
 (Participants use the cultural abacus to diagnose where their own culture is relative to others.)